Electronic cigarette and e-cigarette liquid marketing: European Union

+Belgium

+Belgium became the first European Union member state to ban the sale of disposable e-cigarettes, with the ban taking effect on 1 January 2025.
+Belgian officials showed concern about youth uptake and environmental impacts caused from single-use devices.

+United Kingdom

 The Advertising Standards Authority (ASA) banned two E-Lites ads and a television advertisement by SKYCIG (now known as blu eCigs or simply blu) in 2013.
 The E-Lites ads were banned because they did not make it evident that the product delivered nicotine.
 In 2014, ASA banned a Ten Motives ad for unproven health claims.
 In 2014, ASA banned a Vype television advertisement for e-cigarettes because it potentially promoted vaping as a way to quit smoking.
 Revised advertising regulations for e-cigarettes in the UK were announced in October 2014.

 In 2014, ASA banned a VIP ad for glamorizing smoking.
 In 2015, ASA banned a Mirage Cigarettes television advertisement for e-cigarettes for appearing to promote tobacco use.
 ASA banned a billboard ad that depicted Santa Claus vaping for its appeal to underage individuals.
 ASA banned a billboard ad with an elf and another with a gingerbread man.
 In August 2019, ASA banned a Diamond Mist Eliquids advertisement that suggested Olympic athlete Mo Farah had endorsed the product.